Costco cocoa bombs: Everything to know about the latest viral TikTok trend

 Now that we’re over halfway through October, it’s that time of year where people are throwing on cozy sweaters and grabbing mugs of hot drinks to keep their hands warm.
 Which brings us to the . . . you guessed it . . . latest TikTok trend: hot cocoa bombs.
 TikTok users are obsessed with sharing their bomb-making skills.
 But far from being anything dangerous, these are the kind of bombs that explode into sweet, warm goodness you can’t wait to gulp down.

 So just what is a cocoa bomb?
 It’s a hollow sphere made of chocolate, and inside its hollowed body it unusually contains marshmallows, sprinkles, or other candies.
 You place the sphere into a mug and then pour hot milk over it.
 As the milk hits the chocolate sphere, it melts, dissolving the chocolate into the milk and releasing the contents of the sphere into the mug as well.
-What you’re left with a warm mug of delicious hot chocolate topped with marshmallow (or whatever else was in the sphere).
+What you’re left with is a warm mug of delicious hot chocolate topped with marshmallows (or whatever else was in the sphere).

 @cristinacordero1